Unit01-TestType/otter/README.md

 * pillow

 If you are using the Anaconda package manager for Windows, these packages should be installed using conda forge when possible.
+If you're totally new to python, [here is a beginner's guide to using Anaconda in Windows](https://www.anaconda.com/blog/anaconda-python-complete-beginners-guide)

 ### Windows Installation